The NY Dada Timeline

 Morée: —Veil-like vertical drips are layered across the surface, disrupting clarity and elegance.
 These are not expressive flourishes—they actively degrade the image, mimicking corrosion or accidental damage.
 The drips call attention to the medium’s instability, pushing paint beyond depiction into dissolution.
 In this way, they seem to attack both the image and the idea of image-making itself.

-Other Examples: Jeanne Marie Bourgeois, Belle Haleine.
+Other Examples: Jeanne Marie Bourgeois, Da-Dandy,

 Definition —A useful object is made deliberately useless.
 Its intended function is interrupted, reversed, or perverted.

-Other Examples: Fountain, God, Cadeau/Gift,
+Other Examples: Apolinére Enameled, Fountain, God, Fresh Widow, Cadeau/Gift

 Definition The integrity of the image surface is physically or conceptually violated.
 Cuts, intrusions, or insertions interrupt pictorial unity.